RSS

 The State Department gave permission to relocate the Sea Launch to Russia

-In December 2019, the US Department of State issued permission to the S7 group of companies to relocate the Sea Launch floating cosmodrome to Russia, RIA Novosti was told in the S7 press service[2].
+In December 2019, the US State Department issued permission to the S7 group of companies to relocate the Sea Launch floating cosmodrome to Russia, RIA Novosti was told in the press service of the S7[2].

-As a RIA Novosti source in the rocket and space industry reported, if the platform continues to be based in the United States, launches of a new rocket from it will be almost impossible: an agreement between Moscow and Washington provides only for launches of the Russian-Ukrainian Zenit rocket.
+As a RIA Novosti source in the rocket and space industry reported, if the platform continues to be based in the United States, launches of a new rocket from it will be almost impossible: the agreement between Moscow and Washington provides only for the launch of the Russian-Ukrainian Zenit rocket.

-The issue of changing the location of the platform to Vladivostok, Soviet Harbor, Crimea and Vietnam was discussed in 2013 and 2015, but in 2016 the S7 Group signed a contract with Sea Launch to purchase the Sea Launch project, which included the Sea Launch Commander ship, the Odyssey platform, ground equipment in the base port of Long Rights, including the intellectual sign.
+The issue of changing the location of the platform to Vladivostok, Sovetskaya Gavan, Crimea and Vietnam was discussed in 2013 and 2015, but in 2016 S7 Group signed a contract with Sea Launch to purchase the Sea Launch project, which included the Sea Launch Commander ship, Odyssey platform, ground equipment in the base port of Long Beach and intellectual rights, including trademark.

-Later, the S7 group of companies became the full owner of the floating cosmodrome, but the launch activity did not continue.
+Later, the S7 group of companies became the full owner of the floating cosmodrome, but did not continue launch activities.

-For further operation of the platform in Russia, Roscosmos previously proposed launching the Soyuz-5 rocket from it.
+For further operation of the platform in Russia, Roscosmos previously proposed to launch the Soyuz-5 rocket from it.
 To do this, as before, the platform will have to go to the equatorial region of the Pacific Ocean.

-Sea Launch can be relocated from California to the Russian Far East
+Sea Launch may relocate from California to the Russian Far East

-The satellite launch complex from the Sea Launch marine platform can be relocated from the United States to the Russian Far East, RIA Novosti news agency reported in April 2019, citing a source in the rocket and space industry.
-The change of missile will not allow the project to work under American jurisdiction.
+The complex for launching satellites from the Sea Launch offshore platform may be relocated from the United States to the Russian Far East, RIA Novosti news agency reported in April 2019, citing a source in the rocket and space industry.
+The missile change will prevent the project from operating under American jurisdiction.

-The main problem, says a source at RIA Novosti, is the need to license a new Russian missile in American controlling organizations.
-Initially, the Ukrainian Zenit missile was used in the project, but its production was stopped in 2014.
-The project was reoriented to the promising Russian carrier Soyuz-5.
-However, in order to obtain a license for a new missile, the Russian side will have to disclose to the American side all technical documentation.
-Since the disclosure of documentation for a promising medium in Russia is not even considered, the only way out is to relocate the Sea Launch to Russian territory.
+The main problem, says a RIA Novosti source, is the need to license a new Russian missile in American regulatory organizations.
+Initially, the project used the Ukrainian Zenit rocket, but its production was stopped in 2014.
+The project was reoriented to the promising Russian Soyuz-5 carrier.
+However, in order to obtain a license for a new missile, the Russian side will have to disclose all technical documentation to the American side.
+Since the disclosure of documentation for a promising carrier is not even considered in Russia, the only way out is to relocate the Sea Launch to Russian territory.

-2018: Closing of the transaction on the purchase of the cosmodrome for 6.28 billion rubles
+2018: Closing the deal for the purchase of the cosmodrome for 6.28 billion rubles

-The deal to sell RSC Energia assets of the Sea Start project S7 Group has been completed, the company's press service said on Tuesday.
+The deal to sell RSC Energia the assets of the Sea Launch project to S7 Group has been completed, the press service of the enterprise said on Tuesday.
 RSC Energia previously clarified that the purchase price of the assets of the Sea Launch complex is 6.28 billion rubles.

-"To implement the agreement, it was necessary to obtain permits from the state authorities of Russia and the United States.
-In addition, it was necessary to sign several agreements between the organizations involved in the project on the settlement of certain obligations between them.
+"To fulfill the agreement, it was required to obtain permits from the state bodies of Russia and the United States.
+In addition, it was necessary to sign several agreements between the organizations participating in the project on the settlement of certain obligations between them.
 At the moment, all these conditions have been fulfilled, "the company noted

 .

-The press service clarified that this made it possible to complete the transaction and make appropriate entries in the ship's register on the transfer of ownership rights to ships to buyers, as well as sign transfer acts certifying alienation to buyers of equipment.
-A final settlement has been made with the sellers.
+The press service clarified that this made it possible to complete the transaction and make appropriate entries in the ship's register on the transition to buyers of ownership of ships, as well as sign transfer acts certifying the alienation of equipment buyers.
+Final settlement has been made with the sellers.

 "In accordance with the agreement, RSC Energia will continue to participate in the Sea Launch project as a supplier of components and will assist S7 Group in the operation and maintenance of the complex.
 It is also planned that Energia will carry out development work to adapt the Soyuz-5 middle-class rocket for launches from the Sea Launch complex, the company added[3].

-In turn, the general director of S7 Space ("daughter" of the S7 Group) Sergey Sopov said that in the near future - to restore the launch activity of the cosmodrome as quickly as possible.
+In turn, the general director of S7 Space (a subsidiary of S7 Group), Sergei Sopov, said that the immediate plans are to restore the launch activities of the cosmodrome as quickly as possible.

-"According to our estimates, in the next 15 years we can conduct about 70 space launches," he said.
+"We estimate that in the next 15 years we can do about 70 space launches," he said.

-The new owners say they are ready to resume launches from 2019, purchase 50 new missiles and add an option for another 35.
+The new owners are talking about their readiness to resume launches from 2019, purchase 50 new missiles and add an option for another 35.

-S7 plan to replace the Ukrainian missile with the Russian Soyuz-5 development, but it will be tested only in 2024.
-Experts note that it is not yet possible to replace the Zenit with another missile.
+S7 plans to replace the Ukrainian rocket with the Russian development Soyuz-5, but it will be tested only in 2024.
+Experts note that it is not yet possible to replace Zenit with another missile.

-The contract for the 12 first and second stages of Zenit was signed with Yuzhmash, two missiles are ready and waiting for the supply of engines and a control system.
+The contract for the 12 first and second stages of Zenit was signed with Yuzhmash, two missiles are ready and are waiting for the supply of engines and control systems.

-By November 2018, it is planned to deliver components to the port of Long Beach in California.
-And there to conduct the final assembly of the Zenit-3SL for the Sea Launch, in order to launch missiles at least four times a year starting in 2019.
+By November 2018, it is planned to deliver components to the port of the city of Long Beach in California.
+And there to carry out the final assembly of Zenit-3SL for Sea Launch in order to launch missiles at least four times a year starting in 2019.

-In other words, Ukraine will not directly engage in the supply of missile technologies to Russia - formally they will be delivered to the United States.
+In other words, Ukraine will not directly deal with the supply of missile technologies to Russia - formally they will be supplied to the United States.

-At the same time, Sopov noted that the port of Long Beach is located only 14 kilometers from the office of the company SpaceX American billionaire Ilon Mask.
+At the same time, Sopov noted that the port of Long Beach is located only 14 kilometers from the office of SpaceX of the American billionaire Elon Musk.

 "Our project will have to exist in conditions of fierce competition with American space companies," the head of S7 Space emphasized.

-"It is necessary to make the customer of launches when working with us warm, cozy and comfortable, and fulfill all their obligations on time with due quality and within the framework of the money that we agreed on," said Sopov.
+necessary to make sure that the customer of the launches when working with us is warm, cozy and comfortable, and to fulfill all their obligations on time with the proper quality and within the framework of the money that we agreed on," Sopov said.

 .

-At the same time, experts note that Mask missiles, for example, have a second stage in dry mass twice as much as the Zenit.
+At the same time, experts note that Musk's missiles, for example, have a second stage in dry mass twice as much as Zenit's.
 If Soyuz-5 is the same, or, as Sopov says, even harder, then it will automatically lose.

 2016